learnk8s/learnk8s.io/src/advancedKubectl/content.md

 done
 ~~~

-That's it!

-After restarting your shell, everything should be correctly configured so that you can now use command completion with all the 800 kubectl aliases!
+After reloading your shell, all the 800 kubectl aliases should now provide completion support!

 <!--
 - https://github.com/ahmetb/kubectl-aliases